 But something about getting married changed that side of me.

 You see, I happened to have married a very happy person. :)

 Sure, David can be too happy sometimes it drains all the energy out of me lol.
 But mostly his very optimistic and happy disposition in life is so contagious it balances out my melancholy side.
-It’s a real blessing how our personalities balance each other out in so many ways; and how, rather than feeling “stuck” in a long-term commitment, I feel like I’ve become a better, less uptight, and happier version of myself.
+I don’t take for granted how our personalities balance each other out in so many ways; and how, rather than feeling “stuck” in a long-term commitment, I feel like I’ve become a better, less uptight, and happier version of myself.

-I happened to be given the opportunity the past two weeks to share what God has taught me about marriage—first to a bunch of young people at Lifextreme, and last weekend to a group of young single ladies at SBCC‘s Women’s Encounter.
-It’s a humbling (and funny) experience to talk about marriage and be questioned about my, ehem, credibility.
-LOL.
+I happened to be given the opportunity the past two weeks to share what God has taught me about marriage—first to a bunch of young people in church, and last weekend to a group of young single ladies.
+It’s a humbling (and funny) experience to talk about marriage and be questioned about my, lol, credibility.
 You’re married?
 You’re 28?
 You look 18!
 Some young ladies approached me even to personally ask me, “Ate, 28 ka na talaga?”
-(Are you sure you’re 28?)

 I’ve been thinking a lot about these lately and I’m overwhelmed at what God is teaching me.